bestofjs/javascript-risingstars/README.md

 # JavaScript Rising Stars

-A complete overview of the JavaScript landscape in 2018: trends about front-end and Node.js frameworks, React, Vue and Angular ecosystems, tooling, testing, GraphQL...
+An overview of the JavaScript landscape in 2019: trends about front-end and Node.js frameworks, React, Vue and Angular ecosystems, tooling, testing, GraphQL...

-Available in English, Chinese, Spanish and French.
+Available in English, Chinese, Spanish.

 ## Credits